 - 1. If the family violates any family obligations under the program as outlined under obligations of participant - 2.
-If any member of the family has ever been evicted from public housing - 3.
+If any member of the family has ever been evicted from federally assisted housing in the last 5 years. - 3.
 If a housing authority has ever terminated assistance under the voucher program for any member of the family - 4.
 If any member of the family commits drug-related criminal activity, or violent criminal activity, including conviction for manufacturing or producing Methamphetamine. - 5.
 If any member of the family commits fraud, bribery, or any other corrupt or criminal act in connection with any federal housing program. - 6.
 If the family currently owes rent or other amounts to any housing authority or to an owner in connection with Section 8 or public housing assistance under the 1937 Act. - 7.
 If the family has not reimbursed any housing authority for amounts paid to an owner under a Housing Assistance Payments (HAP) contract for rent, damages to the unit, or other amounts owed by the family under the lease. - 8.
 If the family breaches an agreement with the Housing Authority to pay amounts owed to a housing authority, or amounts paid to an owner by a housing authority. - 9.
 If the family has engaged in or threatened abusive or violent behavior toward Housing Authority personnel - 10.
 If any member of the household is subject to a lifetime sex offender registration requirement under a State sex offender program - 11.
 If there is reasonable cause to believe that a household member's abuse or pattern of abuse of alcohol may threaten the health, safety, or right to peaceful enjoyment of the premises by other residents. - 12.
-If the Housing Authority determines that any household member is currently engaged in illegal use of a drug, or if a pattern of illegal drug use by a household member interferes with the health, safety, or right to peaceful enjoyment of the premises by other residents. - 13.
-If the Housing Authority determines that any family member has violated the family's obligation not to engage in any drug-related or violent criminal activity. - 14.
+If the Housing Authority determines that any household member is currently engaged in illegal use of a drug, or if a pattern of illegal drug use by a household member interferes with the health, safety, or right to peaceful enjoyment of the premises by other residents.

+- 13. If the Housing Authority determines that any family member has violated the family's obligation not to engage in any drug-related or violent criminal activity. - 14.
 For a variety of criminal or drug-related activities as permitted under HUD regulations. - 15.
-The Housing Authority will deny admission or terminate assistance for applicants or participants in violation of current applicable HUD rules and regulations or Housing Authority policy.

-16. The Housing Authority will deny admission for applicants that do not meet the current applicable HUD eligibility requirements.
+The Housing Authority will deny admission or terminate assistance for applicants or participants in violation of current applicable HUD rules and regulations or Housing Authority policy. - 16.
+The Housing Authority will deny admission for applicants that do not meet the current applicable HUD eligibility requirements.

-The Housing Authority may deny admission or terminate tenancy for criminal activity or drug or alcohol abuse in accordance with HUD regulations.
-The Housing Authority has the discretion to consider all factors in the case, including the seriousness of the case, the extent of participation or culpability of individual family members, past history, recency of criminal activity, age at time of criminal/drug or alcohol activity, mitigating factors such as treatment and character references, and the effects of denial or termination of assistance on other family members who were not involved in the action.
+The Housing Authority has the discretion to consider all relevant factors such as the seriousness of the case, the extent of participation or culpability of individual family members, past history, recency of criminal activity, age at time of criminal/drug or alcohol activity, mitigating factors such as relevant program treatment certifications, character references, circumstances related to the disability of a family member, and the effects of denial or termination of assistance on other family members who were not involved in the action.

 The Housing Authority will ensure an otherwise qualified applicant will not be denied admission or have assistance terminated solely on the basis that the applicant/participant has been a victim of domestic violence, dating violence, sexual assault or stalking (VAWA crimes).
-The Housing Authority has policies and procedure that will ensure notification of applicants and participants of their VAWA rights and responsibilities.
+The Housing Authority has policies and procedures that will ensure notification of applicants and participants of their VAWA rights and responsibilities.